SandAI-org/MagiAttention/example/transformers/README.md

 # Using MagiAttention with HuggingFace Transformers

-We provide an example for training a Llama-3 1B model with MagiAttention (using a DP+CP approach) based on the Hugging Face [transformers](https://github.com/huggingface/transformers) library.
+We provide an example for training a Llama-3 1B model with MagiAttention (using a DP+CP approach) in the Hugging Face transformers library.
 To verify its correctness, we include experiments that compare the training loss of the model with MagiAttention against a standard baseline

 ## Install Transformers and Accelerate
 ```shell